gndaskalova/PopChangeRarity/README.md

 # Preprint
 The manuscript is available as a preprint on bioRxiv.

 __Daskalova, G.N., Myers-Smith, I.H. & Godlee, J.L.
-(2018) Rarity and conservation status do not predict vertebrate population trends. bioRxiv. https://doi.org/10.1101/272898__
+(2018) Rare and common vertebrates span a wide spectrum of population trends. bioRxiv. https://doi.org/10.1101/272898__

 # Workflow
 For a detailed explanation of the methods, please see the preprint.